New Trier High School: Athletics

+Science Olympiad

+New Trier Science Olympiad is recognized as one of the leading Science Olympiad teams in the United States.
+The team recently secured 8th place at the 2024 National Tournament after winning the state tournament.
+Having won state 16 times, New Trier has consistently demonstrated excellence, qualifying for the national tournament every year since 2002.
+Their record includes 22 consecutive top 2 finishes at the state level and 14 top 10 finishes at the national level.
+Beyond these team achievements, New Trier students frequently earn individual accolades, having collectively won nearly 100 national medals since 2002.

 New Trier Swim Club

 The New Trier Swim Club (NTSC) is nationally recognized for swimming excellence and the development of young adult leaders in athletics and education.
 NTSC swimmers compete at the national level of swimming, including the 2004 and 2008 Olympic Trials.
 The NTSC has consistently placed in the top 5 of all teams in the state of Illinois, and has been recognized by USA Swimming as a Silver Medal Club for the past four years.

-Activities

-There are over 150 different extracurricular activities at New Trier, including the student-loved "Cereal Club".

 Lagniappe-Potpourri

-New Trier's Lagniappe-Potpourri is an annual student-written, student-choreographed, student-composed, student-directed, student-managed, student-built and student-performed variety show.
+New Trier's Lagniappe-Potpourri is an annual student-written, student-choreographed, student-composed, student-directed, student-managed, student-built, and student-performed variety show.
 The show began as two separate productions, Lagniappe and Potpourri, at the east and west campuses respectively.
 In 1981, the two campuses combined, causing the two shows to merge into Lagniappe-Potpourri.